 This part of the statement needs clarification first.
 When we say Roman Empire, we’re really only talking about the “Western Roman Empire.”

 Correct.
 Kind of.

-Since the time of Emperor Diocletian in the late 3rd century, the Empire was so large that two co-ruling emperors usually managed it:
+Since the time of Emperor Diocletian in the late 3rd century, the Empire was so large that it was usually managed by two co-ruling emperors: